theg1239/the-everything-assistant/README.md

 ---

-## About
+## Overview

-This project is an AI assistant designed to demonstrate various capabilities, including conversational AI, multimodal input processing (like image analysis), and tool integration.
-It provides a solution to everything campus-related.
+The Everything Assistant is an AI-native campus companion that blends chat, workflows, and multi-channel agents.
+It ships a Next.js web experience, curated knowledge base + RAG stack, WhatsApp/Discord bots, FFCS tooling, and proxy services that make university systems feel realtime.

 ### Core Features